 It may be necessary to adjust these deadlines.
 Watch the Quiz page of

-the course web site and the Mastering Chemistry web site for Chem 102.
+the course spaces site and the Mastering Chemistry web site for Chem 102.

 © Department of Chemistry, University

 of Victoria.
 Updated 4 January 2016